-Our talented team of developers, were tasked to not only integrate the existing ticketing system into the website CMS, but utilise it for Mercury Rising’s illustrated donation page.
-Whereby the user would click on a part of the building and select the type of donation they wish to make, whether it be for a lighting rig or for some additional seating.
-Making the donation experience more rewarding and interactive for the user.
+Our talented team of developers were tasked to not only integrate the existing ticketing system into the website CMS, but also utilise it for Mercury Rising’s illustrated donation page whereby the user would click on a part of the building and select the type of donation they wished to make – whether it be for a lighting rig or for some additional seating.
+This helped to make the donation experience more rewarding and interactive for the user.

 A few sweaty hours before the site was ready, it was taken to the Houses of Parliament for its official launch.
 Find out more here.

 Get in Touch With us Today